flokosiol/kirby-panel-brand/readme.md

 ## Options

-You can add the below to a localhost environment with `config.localhost.php`:
+For example, you can add the below to a localhost environment with `config.localhost.php`:

 ```php
 return [